Xav83/Xav83.github.io/_posts/Android Studio/Quick Tip/How to have an Edit Text taking only numbers.md

 # Quick Tip - How to have an EditText which takes only numbers ?

 Hello !
-I'm Xavier Jouvenot and in this small post, I am going to explain how to change `TextView` into a bold or italic.
+I'm Xavier Jouvenot and in this small post, I am going to explain how to create an EditText which takes only numbers.

 _Self promotion_: You can find other articles on Android development on my [website](www.10xlearner.com) 😉